SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/ComplexHierarchicalTree/README.md

 #Complex Hierarchical sample

-This sample demonstrate how to update Complex Hierarchical.
-In this example, you can see how to generate a complex hierarchical tree from external data sources.
-You can customize the spacing among the objects in the tree.
-You can use the horizontal spacing andvertical spacing properties oflayout to customize the space between the objects in the tree.
-You can change layout orientation using Orientation.
+This sample demonstrates how to update the Complex Hierarchical.
+In this example, see how to generate a complex hierarchical tree from the external data sources.
+Customize the spacing among the objects in the tree.
+Use the horizontal spacing and vertical spacing properties of the layout to customize the space between the objects in the tree.
+Change the layout orientation using the Orientation.

 Demo Link:
 https://blazor.syncfusion.com/demos/diagramcomponent/complexhierarchical?theme=fluent